dirtydishes/islandresearch/docs/canonical-schema.md

 ## Validation rules
 - Only allowed statement/line_item pairs are materialized.
 - Period_end is required; duration/instant inferred from statement if not provided.
-- Units are uppercased and default to `USD` if missing.
+- Units are uppercased and default to `USD` if missing; per-share and share units are preserved.

-## Coverage notes
-- Parser targets a small set of us-gaap tags (revenues, net income, assets/liabilities/equity, cash flow subtotals, capex, D&A, shares) and normalizes scale/decimals.
+- Consolidated (no segment) contexts are preferred; statement-specific period types are enforced.

+## Mapping + provenance
+- A GAAP tag → canonical line-item map drives parsing; multiple GAAP tags may map to the same canonical item with priority rules.
+- Provenance keeps `source_path`, `tag`, `contextref`, `unitref`, `period_end`, and `source_fact_id` so every number can be traced.
-- Backfill/materialization logic should remain deterministic: same input facts → same canonical rows.
+- Backfill/materialization logic remains deterministic: same input facts → same canonical rows.
 Extend schema only with accompanying mappings and tests.